git/git.github.io/rev_news/drafts/edition-19.md

 better what your previous version did, and because some people are actually interested in the real history of your code.

-You could use the reflog to keep it, but it is effemeral by default and it is not easy to push or pull.
+You could use the reflog to keep it, but it is ephemeral by default and it is not easy to push or pull.
 You could also dig an email from your sent-mail folder or a mailing list archive.